-How can you bridge the gap between SEO and the rest of the organization and make them see the value of organic search insights?
-The answer lies with SEO forecasting.
+So how can you help the rest of your organization see the value of your SEO efforts?
+The answer lies in SEO forecasting.

 What is SEO Forecasting?

 By analyzing site data, you can predict potential site visibility, which allows you to forecast organic traffic potential and conversion rates – insights your company will want to know.

-Creating an SEO Business Case That Aligns With Your Company’s Goals
+How to Create an SEO Business Case Alligned With Company Goals

-When the company sees that organic search has the potential to not only save them but make them money, they will see the value of your SEO strategy.
+When the company sees that organic search has the potential to not only save them but also MAKE them money, they'll see the value of your SEO strategy.

 Let me show you the direct link from your SEO efforts to tangible sales results.